 There were some very strong images, harsher than what you see.
 Things that were contra natura, pictures and videos I saw that wouldn’t let me sleep for two weeks, and when I was finally able to close my eyes, I’d have nightmares for two months.

 Why are they so gory?
 Why not just shoot people in the head instead of cutting them into pieces and skinning them?

-Out of fear, lots of people are threatened; lots of sicarios [hit men] are told, “If you don’t do this, we’ll kill your family.”
+Because of fear.
+Lots of people are threatened, lots of sicarios [hit men] are told, “If you don’t do this, we’ll kill your family.”

-In your book, you recount how people that have given you information have run into trouble or been killed.
+In your book, you recount how people who have given you information have run into trouble or been killed.

 A number of our informants in Tamaulipas met a horrible end, and that obviously gets to you.
 Why do we keep doing it?
 Because we care about Mexico.
 The minute Mexico is safe is the minute we’ll stop doing this.